djsutherland/skl-groups/README.rst

 do so, check out
 `the documentation <https://dougalsutherland.github.io/skl-groups/>`_.

+skl-groups is still in fairly early development.
+The precursor package, `py-sdm <https://github.com/dougalsutherland/py-sdm/>`_, is still somewhat easier to use for some tasks (though it has less functionality and less documentation); skl-groups will hopefully match it in the next few weeks.
-skl-groups is currently in early stages of development; feel free to get in touch (dsutherl@cs.cmu.edu) if you're interested.
+Feel free to get in touch (dsutherl@cs.cmu.edu) if you're interested.

 Installation